Basements for housing

 - Good stable structural base, capable of supporting heavy loads above.

-- Resilience to climate change effects in the soil, such as shrinkage or tree roots.
+- Resilience to local environmental effects in the soil, such as shrinkage or tree roots.

 - Flood resilience solution, by raising habitable spaces above flood level while providing useful non-habitable storage space below.